HOME

 FatTracks – the first MTB club in SA

-As a club we recognise the importance of catering for all mountain biking needs, irrespective of levels of discipline, fitness or skill.
-We believe that mountain biking is suitable for all ages, and is a great way to get out into nature, and enjoy the spectacular outdoor areas that our city has to offer.
+We believe that mountain biking is suitable for all ages, and is a great way to get out into nature, de-stress, and enjoy the spectacular outdoor areas that our city has to offer.

 FatTracks Fast Facts